TusharSatpathy01/Portfolio/README.md

 • About Me<br>
 • Projects<br>
 • Skills<br>
+• Acievements<br>
 • Contact<br>
 • Technologies Used<br>

 # About Me : <br>
-I’m a BCA student who enjoys building web applications with languages like C, C++, Java, Python, and JavaScript.<br>
-I'm also focused on mastering Data Structure Algorithms to enhance performance and solve complex problems.<br>
+I am a final-year Bachelor of Computer Applications (BCA) student actively upskilling in Java and MySQL.
+Currently focused on enhancing my SQL and Java skills, I aim to become a proficient developer.
+I have experience working on basic-level projects as part of my coursework and am now seeking an internship to gain hands-on experience with real-world projects.

 # Projects : <br>
 Completed Projects<br>